vuejsfrankfurt/vuejsfrankfurt.de/docs/events/upcoming.md

 ## Beginner's Training - Project Setup

-For everyone who wants to learn Vue.js from scratch this is part two of the training.
+For everyone who wants to learn Vue.js.
+This time setting it is all about setting up a project with vue-cli and Webpack.

 **When?** Friday, November 23 @ 16:30</br>
 **Where?** msg systems ag, Taunus Tower, Mergenthalerallee 73-75, Eschborn